 Samyukta Maharashtra Andolan

 Marathi speaking people had set up an organization, ‘Samyukta Maharashtra Samiti’ in Pune under the leadership of Keshavrao Jedhe.
-The samiti started striving for Maharashtra under the movement named as “Samyukta Maharashtra Andolan”.
+The Samiti started striving for Maharashtra under the movement named as “Samyukta Maharashtra Andolan.”

-Many prominent activists like S.M.Joshi, SA Dange, Acharya Atre, Senapati Bapat etc. joined the movement.
+Many prominent activists like S.M.Joshi, SA Dange, Acharya Atre, Senapati Bapat, etc. joined the movement.
 The organization used the Maratha newspaper to give the fuel to its campaign and had been criticizing the Govt for not allowing their demand.

 Finally, both the states created on May 1, 1960, out of immense pressure built on Govt; the disputed Bombay city went to Maharashtra and Dang to Gujarat.

-Even after the many decades of this dispute of state reorganization; there is still a long list of disputed regions who sought for separate states, and their representations are already reached to Home Ministry.
+Even after the many decades of this conflict of state reorganization; there is still a long list of disputed regions who sought for separate states, and their representations are already reached to Home Ministry.
 Some of them are as per below;

 First in this list is the demand of separate Vidarbha state from Maharashtra which comes across periodically.
-It was also recommended in SRC report and in fact, it’s even older than the demand of Maharashtra.
-Ambedkar was also in favor of separate Vidarbha state under the “One state, One language ” policy, and he asserted that “Single government can not administer such a huge state as United Maharashtra.”But on the line of “One language One state” policy, one common state of Maharashtra formed of Marathi speaking people.Another, for the assurance of the development of the said region; the Nagpur Pact was signed.
+It was also recommended in SRC report, and in fact, it’s even older than the demand of Maharashtra.
+Ambedkar was also in favor of separate Vidarbha state under the “One state, One language ” policy, and he asserted that “Single government cannot administer such a huge state as United Maharashtra.”But on the line of “One language One state” policy, one common state of Maharashtra formed of Marathi speaking people.Another, for the assurance of the development of the said region; the Nagpur Pact was signed.
 But till today, the feeling of local citizens as they remained deprived of the development often leads to their demand for separate Vidarbha.

 The former state of Bundelkhand was dissolved by the SRC in 1956 by merging it with UP & MP, since then the demand for its separate existence is there.
 The region is considered as one of the most underdeveloped regions of India, allegedly because of the ignorance of the past governments.
-Due to the region having its own identity as separate language ‘Bundeli’ and also its own culture; the demand of the said state is considered as high and that is too on the linguistic basis.
+Due to the region having its own identity as separate language ‘Bundeli’ and also its own culture; the demand of the said state is considered as high, and that is too on the linguistic basis.

 Apart from Bundelkhand, the current proposal is also there for Awadh Pradesh, Poorvanchal, and Paschimanchal out of the UP state.

 The demand for Gorkhaland on the same linguistic basis has remained more vocal, and it’s also much older of the time of colonization era, and.
-At the time of independence also the memorandum was submitted to form the state out of Darjeeling District, Sikkim and Nepal.
+At the date of independence also the memorandum was submitted to form the state out of Darjeeling District, Sikkim and Nepal.
 Since then, many political parties emerged from the region with the agenda to fulfill the demand of Gorkhaland.

 To secure Darjeeling seat in 2009 general elections for Jaswant Singh, BJP engaged in the movement and endorsed for Gorkhaland.
 But it has been put on the back burner once party came in power at the center.
 Mamta Banerjee has also been lingering the issue to save her vote bank.